 Addressing structural violence Heading link

 SPH’s Collaboratory for Health Justice , through funding from the MacArthur Foundation, will be building capacity at the neighborhood level to address structural violence by repurposing academic knowledge and skills to directly support community-based organizations to lead healing and rebuilding public health movements.
 This work takes place in communities across the globe but is centered in Chicago neighborhoods.
 The goal of this work is to address the harms and exclusionary practices that academia has historically participated in to transform academia to be an ally in building power at the community level.

 Course assignments are structured so that students work on projects that meet the needs of partners.
 The Collaboratory provides the matching infrastructure, support, and program assessment to ensure high-quality products are shared with community partners.
 We’re starting this initiative with a pilot program Spring 2022.

 The speakers bureau is a cohort of community and practice leaders who speak in UIC School of Public Health courses, recognizing that learning from various kinds of expertise prepares students to better engage with community-based efforts in our shared work towards a healthy, just society.

-The UIC School of Public Health Collaboratory for Health Justice is dedicated to enhancing reciprocal engagement between the community and UIC faculty, students, and staff.
+At the center of the School of Public Health’s community engagement efforts is the Collaboratory for Health Justice, dedicated to enhancing reciprocal engagement between the community and UIC faculty, students, and staff.
 Our emphasis is on connecting people to each other and to resources that will ultimately improve their public health research, teaching, and practice.
 We strive to advance health justice—that all people would have the power and resources to have agency over their health, which requires addressing systems of oppression such as classism, racism, sexism and xenophobia.